 Unicode data is usually converted to a particular encoding before it gets written to disk or sent over a socket.
-It's possible to do all the work yourself: open a file, read an 8-bit string from it, and convert the string with unicode (str, encoding).
+It's possible to do all the work yourself: open a file, read an 8-bit byte string from it, and convert the string with str(bytes, encoding).
 However, the manual approach is not recommended.